michaelbolanos/vbman/README.md

 ---

 ## 🤝 Contributions
-Feel free to contribute by submitting a pull request or opening an issue!
+Feel free to contribute by submitting a pull request or opening an issue

 ---